Roger B. Chaffee Park

 Park Overview

-The park is dedicated to the memory of Roger B. Chaffee, a lieutenant commander in the United States Navy who devoted his life to the United States Space Program.
+The park pays tribute to Roger B. Chaffee, a lieutenant commander in the United States Navy who dedicated his life to the American space program.
+A humble space, but one with a meaningful story behind it.

-Chaffee was selected for NASA's Apollo Program in 1963 but tragically died on January 27, 1967, during a fire that occurred while conducting a pre-launch simulation of the Apollo One command module.
+The park's namesake, Roger Chaffee, joined NASA's Apollo Program in 1963.
+Tragically, he lost his life on January 27, 1967, during a fire that broke out while testing the Apollo One command module before launch.

 The Apollo-1 Trail

-The park is part of a unique series of parks in Fullerton that honor the astronauts who lost their lives in the Apollo 1 mission.
+What makes this park especially interesting is that it's part of a thoughtful series of Fullerton parks honoring the astronauts who perished in the Apollo 1 mission.

 All Features & Facilities